JuliaSymbolics/Metatheory.jl/docs/src/egraphs.md

 equality saturation.
 Returns a report of the equality saturation process.
-`saturate!` is configurable, customizable parameters include a `timeout` on the number of iterations, a `sizeout` on the number of e-classes in the EGraph, a `stopwhen` functions that stops saturation when it evaluates to true.
+`saturate!` is configurable, customizable parameters include a `timeout` on the number of iterations, a `eclasslimit` on the number of e-classes in the EGraph, a `stopwhen` functions that stops saturation when it evaluates to true.
 ```julia
 G = EGraph(:((a * b) * (1 * (b + c))));
 report = saturate!(G, t);